Lamictal, tablets 100 mg 30 pcs

 Epilepsy

-for adults and children over 12 years
+for adults and children over 12 years old

-For children 3 to 12 years old
+for children from 3 to 12 years old

 Bipolar disorders